MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 **Program Inputs** - the Excel 'heart_failure_clinical_records_dataset.csv' file which is read into the Azure (denoted by AZ) TabularDatasetFactory object.

 **'clean_data'** is a series of steps on the csv file.
-Currently no operations are being done here.
+Currently no cleaning operations are being done here.
 As mentioned below in the project improvement section, there is scope for adding more operations here.

 **'clean_data'** results in two pandas data frames - 'x' & 'y'.